Should Animal Abuse Include touching?

 Human entitlement leads to animal abuse

-First of all, let us all remind ourselves that we are just a species among other species.
-As humans, we take it for granted to believe that we are the species.
-It is this sense of entitlement that clouds our judgement to the significance of such acts.
+First of all, let us remind ourselves that we are just one species among many.
+As humans, we often take for granted the belief that we are the species.
+This sense of entitlement clouds our judgment of the significance of such acts.

 A cat.
 Should touching it be considered animal abuse?